Beachcomber 25: Design

-Operational history

 In a 2010 review Steve Henkel wrote of the design, "best features: The Beachcomber has a 1,400 pound grounding shoe and an extremely shallow, 15-inch draft, so she can be run up on a beach or mud flats—plus a high-efficiency centerboard for going to windward.
 The cabin is large and comfortable with a poptop for tall sailors.
 Worst features: Learning the knack of sailing this type of craft may take a while; quite different from a standard sloop.
 The long grounding shoe acts like a long keel; increasing directional stability but reducing the ability to tack quickly."